ArKotko/Advent_of_code_2023/README.md

 # Advent of Code 2023
-All the programms for the Advent of Code 2023, written in C.
+All the programms for the Advent of Code 2023, written in C (only works with Windows-style files (\r\n)).